Tempur Pedic Review

 Tempur Pedic sells through major mattress retailers exclusively, so you are at the mercy of their customer service.
 This helps them not have to deal directly with the customer, as you deal with the mattress retailer themselves.
 We had difficulty when trying to create this Tempur Pedic mattress review as we couldn’t get much information about the beds from the company.

-There have been stories of problems with returns or exchanges, but you do get a 90 day tryout, 10 year warranty, and in-home delivery guaranteed by Tempur Pedic.
+You do get a 90 day tryout, 10 year warranty, and in-home delivery guaranteed by Tempur Pedic.

 The company does realize their position in the industry, however, and doesn’t bend over for the customer.
 As we found, we couldn’t get additional information about their products or any call-backs.
 Whether this is indicative of their current customer support is not known, as most contact will be with the local mattress retailer which you purchase from.